Senza/movie-app/README.md

 ## <a name="read me">🤖 About</a>

-Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS, Moodflix is a website project designed to help beginners get started with learning React.js.
+Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS, Movie-App is a website project designed to help beginners get started with learning React.js.
 The platform offers a sleek and modern experience for browsing and discovering movies.

 ## <a name="tech-stack">⚙️ Tech Stack</a>